FernandoBasso/dev-how-to/haskell/haskell-first-principles/book-notes.md

 `type` creates a type alias, and `data` creates a type.

 `isEqual :: Eq a => a -> a -> Bool` means that `isEqual` takes *any* type *a* as long is that type has an instance of `Eq` type class.

+## 05 Types

+A datatype declaration defines a type constructor and data constructors.
+Data constructors are the values of a particular type; they are also functions that let us create data, or values, of a particular type,

+> Type systems in logic and mathematics have been designed to **impose constraints that enforce correctness**.

+`->` is the type constructor for functions.
+It takes arguments and has no data constructors.

+`(,)` is the type constructor for the two-tuple.

+`[]` is the type constructor for lists.

+Unlike the tuple constructor, the function type has no data constructors.
+The value that shows up at term level is the function.
+Functions are values.